loicsander/Robofont-scripts/ScaleFast/README.md

 #### Scaling

 With ScaleFast, what you scale firstly are reference heights.
 This is why you’ll find a text input requiring a value in units (per em) and a popup menu with predefined reference heights.
-What you’re asking when you ask for [300]/[xHeight] is that ScaleFast scales glyphs with a ratio of 300/500 if you’re xHeight is 500 units high, for instance.
+What you’re asking for when you input [300]/[xHeight] is that ScaleFast reduces glyphs with a ratio of 300/500, if xHeight is 500 units high, for instance.
 The ratio part is taken care of, all you need to know is the change in dimensions you want.
-This will effectively result in lowercase letters having a 300 units height xHeight themselves.
+This specific input will effectively result in lowercase letters having a 300 units high xHeight themselves.

 #### Stems